vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 2 EI XXVI, 227; see also many of Mirashi’s later publications.
 Although the Plate is reported to have been found in Arang, this seems by no means certaiṇThe place of issue, Suvarṇanadī, is identified by Sircar as the River Son, though the Mahānadī might be another possibility.
 The characters of the inscription, according to Sircar (op. cit.
 342), ‘belong to the Northern class of alphabets’.

-3 A king named Harirāja, son of Nis.t.hurarāja, grandson of Bhāgraharāja (?), said to belong to the S¯ura family, is known from a copperplate charter found in Vārān ´ . asī.
+3 A king named Harirāja, son of Nis.t.hurarāja, grandson of Bhāgraharāja (?), said to belong to the Sūra family, is known from a copperplate charter found in Vārān ´ . asī.
 The open nail-headed letters of this inscription point to Central India (possibly Daks.iṇa Kosala), which led Michael Willis (2014, 109) to conclude that ‘this plate, although belonging to the fifth century, was found outside of its first geographical context’.
 King Harirāja and his Queen Anantamahādevī may have belonged to the same vam. śa as Bhīmasena, though the latter’s inscription does not mention Harirāja and his ancestors in its pedigree.
 Neither the place of issue, Sāntanapura, nor the village in which land ´ was donated, Ambrakanagara, have been identified.
 See Bhattacharya 1945, 167–73. ¯ Also Chhabra 1949, 47–48 and Plates XXI–XXII.

 4 In this article ‘Kosala’ is shorthand for Daks.iṇa Kosala.